TuckerWarlock/ollama-docker/docs/USAGE.md

 # Usage Guide

-This guide covers everything you need to know about using the Ollama Python Project effectively.
+This guide covers everything you need to know about using the Ollama Project effectively.

 ## Quick Reference